 The API design:

-1. should have a uniform interface that conveys the resource model of the API to its client developers and:
+1. should have a uniform interface that conveys the resource/data model of the API to its client developers and:

-a. the implementation of the resource(s) involved in the APIs should be hidden from the client, but adequate operations should be designed to operate on the resource(s);
+a. the implementation of the resource(s)/operations involved in the APIs should be hidden from the client, and adequate operations should be designed to operate on the resource(s)/data;

 b. any single API should be atomic;

-c. all resources involved in APIs should be accessible through a common approach, and similarly modified using a consistent approach;
+c. all resources/operations involved in APIs should be accessible through a common approach, and resources/data should be similarly modified using a consistent approach;

 2. should allow the client (such as the API invoker) and the server (such as the CAPIF core function or the API exposing function) to evolve independently, i.e. the client should not have to be aware of the execution aspects of the APIs on the server;